Minimal-Audio/solidus_chartkick/README.md

 A [Chartkick](https://chartkick.com) dashboard tab for your solidus app.
 This extension works by taking a list of SolidusChartkick::Expression objects in your configuration file.

 The expression object is a simple wrapper around a lambda which generates a Chartkick chart, and a label to display on the page.
-The lambdas have 3 argugments.
+The lambdas have 3 arguments.

 ```
 period: :day, :week, or :month